 4. Because for many days the children of Israel will dwell without a king or a prince, without sacrifice, without a pillar, and without an ephod or teraphim.

-5. Afterwards, the children of Israel will return and seek Jehovah their God and David their king.
-And they will be in awe of Jehovah and his goodness in the latter days.
+5. Afterward, the children of Israel will repent and seek Jehovah their God and David their king.
+Yea, in the latter days, they will be in awe of the Lord and His goodness.

 ¶1.
 Hear the word of Jehovah, children of Israel, for Jehovah has a controversy with the inhabitants of the land, because there is no truth or faithfulness or knowledge of God in the land.

 2. Threatening with a curse, lying, killing, stealing, and committing adultery are multiplied, and bloodshed upon bloodshed.